Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Mature Height and Spread

 Consider vertical layering when planning your shade garden.
-Low-growing coral bells and hostas stay under 2 feet, perfect for the front of borders.
-Bleeding hearts and black-eyed susans reach 2 to 3 feet for the middle layer.
+Low-growing coral bells and hellebores stay under 2 feet, perfect for the front of borders.
+Astilbe and black-eyed susans reach 2 to 3 feet for the middle layer.
 Hollyhocks and gladiolus soar to 4 to 8 feet for dramatic backdrops.

 FAQ